Virtual Commuting: A Leadership Practice with Surprising Benefits

 About The Authors

-Jim Laughlin serves as Vice President of Consulting, Northeast Region for MDA Leadership and is based in the Boston area.
+Jim Laughlin serves as Senior Vice President, Leadership Development for MDA Leadership and is based in the Boston area.
 For more than 20 years, Jim has designed andimplemented learning and leadership development systems for companies worldwide.
 He is also a sought-after executive coach with expertise in organizational communications, change, and transitions.
 Connect with Jim at firstname.lastname@example.org or LinkedIn.

-Natalie Grund is Consultant in MDA Leadership’s Talent Assessment practice area.
+Natalie Grund is a Senior Consultant in MDA Leadership’s Leadership Development practice area.
 She is passionate about partnering with clients to make smart hiring decisions informed by fit and culture, as well as working with leaders to develop talent and enable them to realize their full leadership potential.
 She enjoys putting together the puzzle pieces of assessment in order to gain insights into how leaders perform in the workplace.
 Connect with Natalie at email@example.com or LinkedIn.